 Welcome to the first of a short series of posts titled “Feature Friday”!
-Leading to the release of OCHP 1.5, we will highlight one of the major new features in the new version to be released in the third quarter of this year.
+Leading to the release of OCHP 1.5, we will highlight one of the major new features in the new version to be released.

 Today’s feature: Grid Operator Information